Stephen F. Austin High School (Houston): History

 Austin was first built in 1936.
 Austin was previously reserved for white children (Hispanics being categorized as white prior to 1970) but it desegregated by 1970.
-The three story building was designed for every room to have windows for ventilation in Houston's humid climate.
-Air Conditioning was installed circa 1970.
+The three-story building was designed for every room to have windows for ventilation in Houston's humid climate.
+Air conditioning was installed circa 1970.
 Among other notable architectural features, Austin had a swimming pool in the basement below the gymnasium.

 In 1984 Mimi Swartz of the Texas Monthly wrote that Austin High School was "not considered particularly dangerous" in comparison to other HISD schools.

+21 Jump Street Incident

 By 1989 the school had experienced issues related to student absenteeism and dropouts.
 On Monday, October 16, 1989 two students, 16-year-old Alma Rincon and 18-year-old-Cedric Smith watched an episode of 21 Jump Street about students who protest and walk out of school.
 The following day the two discussed the show during an American history class; Austin High School had a lack of textbooks and scheduling conflicts.
 The students decided that a protest could help change this.
 Before the walkout, the administration learned that there would be a walkout on Monday, October 23 and principal Otila Urbina warned students to not participate.
 The organizers tricked the administration by rescheduling the walkout to Friday.
 On Friday, October 20, 1989 up to 1,000 students walked out of class and talked to reporters.
 One week later, on Friday October 27, HISD superintendent Joan Raymond announced that Urbina would be reassigned to administrative duties.
 After the incident, students received additional books.
 Macario Garcia, a spokesperson for the students, said that he believed that school officials may "review everything but are not going to take immediate action."

+1990s

 In September 1991, Austin was one of 32 HISD schools that had capped enrollments.
 The school was filled to capacity and excess students had to attend other schools.
 In December 1991, Austin was one of the largest high schools in Texas, with 2,669 students.
 Due to the overcrowding, by that month Houston ISD trustees approved a plan to open a new high school in 1995 instead of in 1997.

 In 1992 superintendent Frank Petruzielo asked Jose Treviño to become the principal of Austin High.
 Carol E. Vaughn of the Houston Chronicle stated that for Treviño, who had served as principal of others schools, "it was the "principalship" at Austin High School where he emblazoned his name."

 In 1996 the school used eighteen temporary buildings, and the enrollment had increased to 3,000.

 By 1997, the new high school had not been constructed; area community leaders and parents anticipated the construction of César Chávez High School, as Austin and Milby were still overcrowded.
 Prior to 1997 residents zoned to Furr High School also had the option to attend Austin and Milby high schools; in 1997 the school district canceled the option.